Everyone makes mistakes. Especially in online business.

-When I was just getting started, I did it before the Internet was really popular — way back in the AOL / Compuserve only days.
-Nobody was ordering online yet, so the info and software I was selling was by mail order.
+This was way back in the AOL / Compuserve only days.
+There was no Google, no Facebook, heck there weren’t even many websites yet.
+And nobody was ordering online yet, so the info and software I was selling was by mail order.

-A real, lasting business takes time to build.
-Know that going in and you’ll be much better off.
+Because a real, lasting business takes time to build.
+Accept that fact and you’ll be much better prepared.

 Mistake #2: Trying To Do Everything Yourself